-In recent years, the food and beverage industry has increasingly been a victim to counterfeit merchandise in which other manufacturers try to mimic their branding or product.
-To answer this problem, tech companies have invented ways to ensure the product that the consumer receives is genuine and not a counterfeit.
-They have developed several strategies either through the packaging, labeling, sensors or coding to educate the consumer that their product is authentic and to locate fraudulent stock.
+To answer this problem, tech companies have invented ways to ensure the product that the consumer receives is genuine and not counterfeit.
+They have developed several strategies either through the packaging, labeling, sensors, or coding to educate the consumer that their product is authentic and to locate fraudulent stock.

-From wine to luxury food items, fraud can be distressing to brands who spend millions of dollars on marketing, advertising, product development and safety regulations.
-In an effort to protect their brand and its integrity, food and beverage companies have reached out to technology to provide a way for customers to authenticate their product.
+From wine to luxury food items, fraud can be distressing to brands that spend millions of dollars on marketing, advertising, product development, and safety regulations.
+In an effort to protect their brand and its integrity, food and beverage companies have reached out to technology to provide a way for customers to authenticate their products.
 Below are a few ways, that technology has been using electronics and packaging technology to expose counterfeit goods.

 The use of thermochromics or invisible inks to alert the distributor and the consumer that their product has reached its target market.
 These inks when exposed to certain temperatures fade or disappear indicating that they have been tampered with.
 Invisible inks can be read by the distributor and manufacturer but since they are not seen by the naked eye, duplicators cannot replicate the label properly on counterfeit products.
 Some companies also use laser cuts that are also nearly impossible to replicate on the label to prove that it comes from the original source.